matthewgarethlam/matthewgarethlam/README.md

 ### Welcome to my Github 👋
-🌱 I'm a final year undergraduate at University College London.
-I study Geography with Social Data Science.
+🌱 I'm a final year undergraduate at University College London studying Geography and Data Science.

 🗺 I specialise in geospatial data science.
 I love making maps and communicating with data.